ljwagerfield/crdt/README.md

 Two objects can be either equal, have hierarchy (one descends the other) or are pairs; the latter signifies a branch/divergence/conflict.
 There must be enough intrinsic state within the two objects to determine this.

-Pairs must have a least-upper-bound (LUB); a new descendant object whose parents are the two merged objects.
+Pairs must have a least-upper-bound (LUB): a new descendant object whose parents are the two merged objects.
 This is a constraint of the join-semilattice, and hence ensures a single convergent leaf.

 ![CvRDTs produce a monotonic join-semilattice][semilattice]